sruthisDev/Weather-Impact-On-Music-Trends/README.md

 View the generated visualizations in the output/ directory.

+###Status
+This Project is in process and we are currently in the process of collecting data

 Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests.